 This is a one-day course in practical hands-on blacksmithing.
-The aim of the course is to forge some fire-side tools – in order to learn some blacksmiths techniques.
-For beginners the options are to make a leaf poker or shovel.
-Or you can choose to make a finial using various twists.
-Try out the pineapple-twist or the cube-twist.
-If you have already done some blacksmithing, you can also make a pair of blacksmiths tongs.
+The aim of the course is to forge fire-side tools – in order to learn some blacksmiths techniques.
+I have split the dates on the schedule into two projects – hand forge a poker with either a ‘leaf-twist’ or a ‘cube-twist’ (or the similarly cool ‘pineapple-twist’).
+If you have already done some blacksmithing, you can also make a pair of blacksmiths tongs (available on all blacksmiths taster course dates, but do let me know when you book).
 This is a great exercise which involves hot punching and hot riveting.
 After completing this course you will be able to make more tongs at home, as well as know how to fix an old pair of blacksmiths tongs.

 Beware you might get hooked!

-If you have already done this course, consider signing up for blade smithing or axe making.
+If you have already done this course, consider signing up for our blade smithing course.
 You can also become a member of the Irish Artist Blacksmith Association and participate in forge-ins.
 It’s a great way to meet like minded people and pick up some new skills.